yhc98002-bit/learning-without-looking/README.md

 [![Hugging Face dataset](https://img.shields.io/badge/Hugging%20Face-dataset-FFD21E?logo=huggingface&logoColor=black)](https://huggingface.co/datasets/Despaireyes613/learning-without-looking)

+The model and dataset have been released on Hugging Face; readers can download them via the link above according to their needs.

 Code and released data for a study of what reinforcement learning with verifiable rewards (RLVR) teaches a vision-language model about looking.